Janette033/JavaScript-Projekti3/README.md

 - [License](#license)

 ## About The App
 Finnkino Elokuvainformaatio is an app that uses the live REST API from Finnkino.
-This application is built using only jQuery features.
+This application is built using jQuery features.
 In the app, users can select a theater from a dropdown menu, and the page will display the movies currently playing at that theater.
 Alternatively, users can search for a movie by name in the search field, and the page will show the results based on the search term.
 The search can also be performed using both methods simultaneously.

 ## Screenshots